Top 20 Safe Investments with High Returns

 WHAT IS A SAFE INVESTMENT?

-A few safe investment options include certificates of deposit (CDs), money market accounts, municipal bonds and Treasury Inflation-Protected Securities (TIPS).
-That’s because investments like CDs and bank accounts are backed by the Federal Deposit Insurance Corporation (FDIC) for up to $250,000.
+These are considered safer investments because options like CDs and bank accounts are backed by the Federal Deposit Insurance Corporation (FDIC) for up to $250,000.
 If the bank isn’t able to pay you back, you’ll get your money back from the FDIC.
-I’ll break down each of these safe investment options in the sections below.
+Below, we’ll break down each of these safe investment options further.

-HOW & WHERE TO INVEST MONEY TO GET GOOD RETURNS IN 2023
+HOW & WHERE TO INVEST MONEY TO GET GOOD RETURNS

 These individual factors should make it easier to determine where to safely invest your money while still earning returns that will help you reach your financial goals and build lasting wealth.